 1. Know Your Audience

-Although know your audience is common advice, stop and think about what it really means for a moment.
-The advertising industry has more resources to research their audience than do instructional designers.
-How can you do this on a low budget project?
+Although knowing your audience is common advice, stop and think about what it means.
+The advertising industry has more resources to research its audience than instructional designers.
+How can you do this on a low-budget project?
 Spend time with your audience.
-Converse with them, call them or run a focus group (in-person or online).
-Do this and it will show in your writing.
-You will learn their vocabulary, discover their challenges and see what matters to them.
-This will give you new ways to connect with them.
+Converse with them, arrange meetings, or run a focus group (in-person or online).
+Do this, and it will show in your writing.
+You will learn their vocabulary, discover their challenges, and see what matters to them.
+This approach will give you new ways to connect with them.
 Check out Best Practices For Interviewing Your Audience for more on this.

 2. Find the Right Voice

 Effective advertising speaks to the audience in the appropriate voice.
-Voice is the style, tone, attitude and personality with which we write.
-When writing for instructional design, your own voice may not matter.
+Voice encompasses the style, tone, attitude, and personality with which we write.
+When writing for instructional design, your voice may not matter.
 What is more important is using a voice that connects to the audience.
 It might be the voice of a teacher or a boss.
-It could be a voice of a colleague or peer.
+It could be the voice of a colleague or peer.
 When you know your audience, you’ll find the right voice.

 3. From Passive to Active

-When is the last time you listened to a radio commercial?
-They speak directly to their audience (or in dialogue, directly to the other person).
-One way you can speak in a more direct way is to use an active, rather than passive, sentence construction.
-With an active construction, the subject of the sentence performs an action.
-With a passive construction, the subject does not take a direct action, so the sentence feels weak.
+When was the last time you listened to a radio commercial?
+Radio commercials speak directly to their audience (or in dialogue, directly to the other person).
+Write with an active sentence construction to speak directly to your audience.
+With an active voice, the subject of the sentence performs an action.
+With passive construction, the subject does not take a direct action, so the sentence feels weak.
 Grammar Girl uses this example from that old Motown song:

 - Active: I heard it through the grapevine